 A direct cremation service offering is on every funeral home’s General Price List (GPL), but usually towards the end of their listing of services.
 It is the most minimal cremation offering available and, therefore, also their least expensive funeral service option.

-It is possible (in most metro areas) to be able to arrange a direct cremation for around $800.
+It is possible (in most metro areas) to arrange a direct cremation for around $800.
 [The price range varies between $695 to $1,395].

 What if you want something simple and inexpensive but still want a burial service?

-Then a direct burial might be the solution.
+Then, a direct burial might be the solution.

 What does a direct burial entail?